Becker Global Education Fund

 "I want to whole-heartedly thank you for your generosity.
 Thanks to you, I was able to visit Ecuador after the devastating 7.8 magnitude earthquake.
 In Ecuador, I assisted with developing computational models for earthquake responses, collected data after the earthquake, and helped families in need.

 During my visit, I had the fantastic opportunity to work directly with Dr. Vera, a Ph.D. from California Berkley, to help develop computational models.
 I also participated with data collection and recently, the book we were working on has been published.
-You can find the link to the book here.

 The goal of my research was to analyze structural damages in building after the earthquake, hoping that the analysis will help to better understand structural responses and prevent future damages.